A developer wants to reopen the historic Longhorn Ballroom in Dallas and he’s asking the city to chip in millions of dollars.

 City staff members working with the developer said the revived Longhorn Ballroom would serve as an anchor for redevelopment in that part of Dallas.

 The station for high-speed rail to Houston is planned for a site nearby on Riverfront Boulevard.
-Even if high-speed rail never arrives, the high-rise development is planned on that vacant land.
+Even if high-speed rail never arrives, high-rise development is planned on that vacant land.

 Half of the $4 million city investment in The Longhorn project would replace worn-out old streets adjacent to the ballroom.